mikejoh/gk/PCA/README.md

 Prometheus **scrapes** metrics from **instrumented jobs**, either directly or via an intermediary push gateway for **short-lived jobs**.

-Prometheus works well for recording any purely numeric time series, it fits both machine-cetric monitoring as well as monitoring of highly dynamic service oriented archtectures.
+Prometheus works well for recording any purely numeric time series.
+It fits both machine-centric monitoring as well as monitoring of highly dynamic service-oriented architectures.

 Designed for readability.

-If you need 100% accuracy, such as per request biliing, Prometheus is not a good choice as the collected data will likely not be detailed and complete enough.
-In that case it's better to use some other system to collect and analyze the data for billig, and Prometheus for the rest of your monitoring.
+If you need 100% accuracy, such as per-request billing, Prometheus is not a good choice as the collected data will likely not be detailed and complete enough.
+In that case, it's better to use some other system to collect and analyze the data for billing, and use Prometheus for the rest of your monitoring.

 Components: